Massage Therapy Can Help You!

 Our bodies react and adapt to repetitive actions

 It may sound bizarre, but muscles have memory.
-The more you put your body through a motion, the easier it will become to perform that motion.
+The more you put your body through movement, the easier it will become to perform that motion.
 For example, as soon as you learn how to walk, you practice and practice, and it eventually becomes automatic.
-Other examples of muscle memory include learning to play a sport, learning to play a new instrument, or writing.
+Other examples of muscle memory include learning to play a sport, learning to play a new instrument or writing.

 Our bodies crave balance

 Simply, the muscles in our body can be categorized as pushers and pullers.
 Ideally, both groups are equally strong and can compensate for each other.
 Commonly, one set is overused, the other underused or even weak.

 If the pullers work hard all day, the pushers become lazy.
 When it is time for the pushers to take over, they are unable to do so properly.
 This usually causes pain, improper motion, and can trigger other unrelated muscles to become involved.

 Our bodies are adaptive, so muscles will constantly compensate for each other.
 This can continue until the root problem resurfaces and we are forced to seek treatment.

 Swedish Massage Techniques (which most RMTs use as base techniques), aims to increase circulation, decrease anxiety and increase well-being.
 The strokes flow from the origin and insertion points of the muscle towards the heart so that the muscles can be brought back to their resting length.
 Massage calms tense muscles and helps the client feel centered within their body.

 The goal of massage therapy is to help return the muscles of the body to their resting length.
 It can help remind the body that it should be at ease with its muscles working in balance.

 Massage can also help with anxiety.
 Stress is often the main cause of muscle tension.
 Massage therapy is a way to calm the muscles manually, which in turn will help ease the mind.
 The increase in circulation helps you feel refreshed and soothed.
 The dissolved muscle tension helps you feel connected to your body.